 While the Endrew F. case established that IEPs still require an educational program that’s reasonably calculated (as defined by the case’s predecessor, Rowley, in 1982), it also elaborated that:

-In this webinar from the Consortium on Reaching Excellence in Education (CORE), walk through the ins and outs of the Endrew F. case; compare the case to the 1982 Rowley case that previously defined equity of access in education; explore the idea of progress and three key things to consider to ensure students make progress; reflect on the implications of the case on leadership for educational equity and teaching; and more.
+In this webinar from CORE, Inc., walk through the ins and outs of the Endrew F. case; compare the case to the 1982 Rowley case that previously defined equity of access in education; explore the idea of progress and three key things to consider to ensure students make progress; reflect on the implications of the case on leadership for educational equity and teaching; and more.

 As defined in Endrew, students must exhibit demonstrated movement or progress toward learning goals.
 The webinar outlines three key things educators must consider when establishing IEP goals to help students progress.
 These include: